The OROGOLD Robinsons Place Manila Store

 Some of the most popular sights and attractions in Manila include the San Augustin Church, Malacanang Palace, Fort Santiago, Rizal Park, Manila Ocean Park and the National Museum of the Philippines.

-OROGOLD Cosmetics has three opulent stores in Manila – one in the Robinsons Place Manila Mall, one in Newport Mall and the third in Century City Mall.
+OROGOLD Cosmetics has four opulent stores in Metro Manila – one in the Robinsons Place Manila Mall, one in Newport Mall, one in Century City Mall, and a fourth one in Shangri-La Plaza.
 All three shopping malls are extremely popular in the city and they lie in close proximity to the main tourist and commercial areas.

 The OROGOLD Store in Robinsons Place Manila Mall